-If you're in the market for Clark forklift parts, you're likely looking for quality OEM replacement parts.
+If you're in the market for forklift parts, you're likely looking for quality replacement parts.
 But with so many suppliers and part options available, how do you know which supplier to choose?
 And once you've found a supplier, how can you be sure that you're getting the best possible price on genuine Clark parts?
-This comprehensive guide will provide tips and advice on buying Clark lift truck parts to meet your needs and budget.
+This comprehensive guide will provide tips and advice on buying lift truck parts to meet your needs and budget.

 About Clark Material Handling Company

-Clark Material Handling Companyhas been a leading material handling equipment and machinery supplier for over 50 years.
+Clark Material Handling Companyhas been a leading material-handling equipment and machinery supplier for over 50 years.
 They offer the highest quality replacements and parts for your Clark Forklift Truck.
 With a longstanding legacy of providing superior quality equipment to the marketplace, their parts are ensured to be of the best possible quality.
 They take pride in supplying you with all the equipment you need to keep your fleet running for years to come.

 Clark Equipment Co., formed in 1916 and named after Eugene Clark, a mechanical engineer with the Illinois Steel Co, was not a big player in the equipment industry.
-However, what makes Clark Equipment Co. important was its development of the lift truck and its domination in the wheel loader market in the early 1950s.
+However, what made Clark Equipment Co. important was its development of the lift truck and its domination in the wheel loader market in the early 1950s.
 We're marketed under the Michigan brand name Clark's wheel loaders, which left an undeniable mark on the industry.

 In 1903 The Clark Equipment Co. existed as George R. Rich Manufacturing Co., as a side business owned by executives of Illinois Steel Co.
 The company was named after a mechanic who designed the Celfor Drill to drill holes in steel railroad rails.
 The company had to expand to a larger facility to increase its client base, and in 1904 relocated to Buchanan, Michigan.
-Troubling financial times resulted in the company hiring Eugene Clark, a 33-year-old Illinois Steel employee, and mechanical engineer, as a product consultant.
+Troubling financial times resulted in the company hiring Eugene Clark, a 33-year-old Illinois Steel employee and mechanical engineer, as a product consultant.
 Rich Manufacturing was eventually to be renamed Celfor Tool Co.
 Under Clark’s management, sales were steadily inclined, with the company manufacturing new drills of tungsten steel.
-In 1909 Clark had traveled to Europe and had learned that using electric furnaces was producing steel casting of a higher quality.
-Convinced that such a process would take off in the U.S., Clark and his executives at Celfor Tools constructed a new second plant, Buchanan Electric Steel Co.
+In 1909 Clark traveled to Europe and had learned that using electric furnaces was producing steel casting of a higher quality.
+Convinced that such a process would take off in the U.S., Clark, and his executives at Celfor Tools constructed a new second plant, Buchanan Electric Steel Co.
 The plant would produce high-quality, high-grade steel castings and new technologies.
 Eventually, Buchanan Electric Steel Co. was one of the two companies in the U.S. producing steel disc wheels for the automotive industry.
 As president, Clark has decided to focus on production efforts that turn durable steel trucks wheels, replacing the wooden spoke trucks wheels and a truck axle that replaces chain drives.

 Formation of Clark Equipment Co.